ngndn/large-scale-computing-data-analysis/README.md

 3. Based on the literature review, identify one area to investigate further
 4. Identify potential improvement(s) in that area.
 5. Develop and suggest the improvements.
-6. Write and present result.
+6. Write and present results.